||Mary Pat Shelledy, Ed.S. (Chair)

 ||Mandi Sonnenberg, Ed.D.

-The Rockhurst University Department of Education prepares teachers to hold a solid background in their chosen fields of sudy, who are knowledgeable and competent in the craft of teaching, and who bring well-informed perspectives to bear on educational policies and practices.
-We develop educational leaders—teachers who are actively engaged in educational matters as reflective practitioners.
-The Education preparation calls upon teacher candidates to analyze alternatives in curricula, teaching methodologies, and assessment strategies, and to consider the implications of such alternatives for a multicultural society.
-Through rigorous coursework and varied field experiences, teacher candidates acquire a deep understanding of, and special sensitivity to, the challenges and rewards of teaching in the K-12 schools.
+The Rockhurst University Department of Education prepares teachers to have a solid background in their chosen fields of study, who are knowledgeable and competent in the craft of teaching, and who bring well informed perspectives to bear on educational policies and practices.
+Educational leaders are developed—teachers who are actively engaged in educational matters as reflective practitioners.
+The Education program calls upon teacher candidates to analyze alternatives in curricula, teaching methodologies, and assessment strategies, and to consider the implications of such alternatives for a multicultural society.
+Through rigorous coursework, varied field experiences, and service learning projects, teacher candidates acquire a deep understanding of, and special sensitivity to, the challenges and rewards of teaching in the K-12 schools.
 Several education courses require teacher candidates to spend a significant amount of time in diverse school settings during the day.
 These field experiences are integral components in the preparation of teachers.
+Although Master of Education coursework may be completed during the evenings at Rockhurst University, teacher candidates will need to be flexible in their scheduling for field experiences and service learning projects.

 In accordance with the Rockhurst University commitment to learning, leadership, and service in the Jesuit tradition, the Department of Education Conceptual Framework emphasizes three interrelated themes of Jesuit education: a tripartite focus on moral reflection, teaching for social justice, and the liberal treatment of subject matter.
-These themes of Jesuit education and their significance for our programs are aligned with the 11 Missouri Standards for Teacher Education Programs (MoSTEP) and the three crosscutting themes of the Teacher Education Accreditation Council (TEAC) quality principles: graduates know their subject matter, graduates have pedagogical knowledge, and graduates have caring teaching skills.
-In addition, the Department of Education maintains a twelfth standard based on our Conceptual Framework, focusing on student learning and mastery of the ethical and moral dimensions of teaching.
+These themes of Jesuit education and their significance for our programs are aligned with the 9 Missouri Standards for Preparation of Educators (MoSPE) and the three crosscutting themes of the Teacher Education Accreditation Council (TEAC) quality principles: graduates know their subject matter, graduates have pedagogical knowledge, and graduates have caring teaching skills.
+In addition, the Department of Education maintains a tenth standard based on our Conceptual Framework, focusing on student learning and mastery of the ethical and moral dimension of teaching.
 We are committed to the Rockhurst University tradition of preparing men and women for service to others.
 In accord with the teachings of St. Ignatius, this service enables one to become more fully human and, hence, more fully divine.

-The bachelor level teacher education programs offered by the Rockhurst University Department of Education are approved by the Missouri Department of Elementary and Secondary Education (DESE).
-The bachelor level teacher education programs are accredited nationally by the Teacher Education Accreditation Council (TEAC).
-The bachelor education programs operate according to the general administrative policies governing undergraduate studies at Rockhurst University.
-Education program requirements listed in this catalog are subject to revision at any time based on changes in state certification requirements.
+The master level teacher education programs offered by the Rockhurst University Department of Education are approved by the Missouri Department of Elementary and Secondary Education (DESE).
+The Master’s level teacher education programs are accredited nationally by the Teacher Education Accreditation Council (TEAC).
+The M.Ed. program operates according to the general administrative policies governing graduate studies at Rockhurst University.

-The Rockhurst University education program provides the necessary professional education coursework to meet initial teacher certification requirements in elementary, middle school, or secondary education in Missouri.
+The Rockhurst University M.Ed. program provides the necessary professional education coursework to meet initial teacher certification requirements in elementary, middle school, secondary education, or special education in Missouri.
 The program focuses on curriculum, instruction, and assessment.

 - A personal interview with members of the Education faculty may be required.